Helene Nicola Benedikta Freiin von Brandt is the younger sibling of the Von Brandt twins, as well as the youngest and only daughter in the family.

 In fact, Helene urged Vinzenz to find an alternative treatment to their father's 'combat fatigue', after witnessing him losing parts of his memory to electro-shock therapy and blaming his problems on Jews.
 She even revealed later to Vinz that she was part of the German Resistance, after discovering that he was involved in it as well.
 She gave Vinz her full support in his 'search for the cure'.

-Unfortunately, she lost her life aboard the MV Goya, just as she and her remaining family fleeted the atrocities of WWII.
+Unfortunately, she lost her life aboard the MV Wilhelm Gustloff, just as she and her remaining family fleeted the atrocities of WWII.